redstagfulfillment/redstagfulfillment.github.io/README.md

 This repository is no longer being used and has been archived for historical purposes.

-If you have reached this repository because you are looking for documenttation on ShipSTream APIs, please go to the following URL:
+If you have reached this repository because you are looking for documenttation on ShipStream APIs, please go to the following URL:

 http://docs.redstagfulfillment.com/